alessandrojcm/shortest-path-graphicator/README.md

 ```

 Where the first element is the start node, the next element the end node and the next element the weight
-of the edge that connects them.
+of the graph that connects them.
 All nodes must be integers.
 Refer to the ```test.csv``` file for an example.

 ## Data set

-After creating the graph, click "Set package" to select the start and end node, as well as the data.
+After creating the graph, click "Set package" to select the start and end node; as well as the data.
 A window will pop up, select the start and end node and enter the "package"; it mus be comprised of 0 or 1
 and can be no longer that 8 (meaning a binary package of 8 bits).